zye1999/master_project_entity_matching/README.md

 The ```text-based methods errors.ipynb``` file shows all the mismatch cases of text based methods.

+The ```compare crossparsing with ML.ipynb``` file compare the errors in crossparsing method and machine learning method.

 <h2 align="center"> :pencil: Contributions</h2>

 | Name        | Personal page                                                                                                                                  |